 Motorcycle riders are uniquely susceptible to serious injury should they become involved in a motor vehicle accident.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2016, there were 5,286 motorcyclists killed, and motorcyclist fatalities occurred nearly 27 times as likely as passenger car occupants to die in a motor vehicle traffic crash and 6 times as likely to be injured.
+According to the National Highway Traffic Safety Administration (NHTSA), 5,172 motorcyclists were killed on U. S. highways in 2017.
+NHTSA data also indicates that motorcyclists are about 28 times as likely as passenger car occupants to die in a motor vehicle crash.
 Because a motorcycle rider's limbs are exposed, these accidents often result in serious fractures to the rider's arms and legs.
-Medical expenses and wage losses resulting from motorcycle accidents can be staggering and are not covered by motorcycle insurance coverage.
+Medical expenses and wage losses resulting from motorcycle accidents can be staggering and are not covered by motorcycle insurance.

 What Causes Motorcycle Accidents?

 There are innumerable reasons that a motorcycle accident may occur.
 What is important to victims, however, is that if an accident is caused by someone else’s negligence, they may be able to recover financial compensation for the losses they sustain.
 State law generally defines negligence as a person’s failure to conduct himself or herself in the same manner a reasonable person would in similar circumstances.
 When it comes to motorcycle accidents, there are many examples of negligence that could cause a crash.
 Some of the most common include the following: